 If police try to question you, don’t panic.
 Politely and clearly request an attorney, and the questioning will stop immediately.

 If you were charged with driving under the influence, you may want legal representation.
-If you’d like an experienced Dallas DWI attorney from Hamilton Grant NTX PC to evaluate your case, please send us an email or call (214) 225-7117.
+If you’d like an experienced Dallas DWI attorney from Deandra Grant Law to evaluate your case, please send us an email or call (214) 225-7117.